jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS WAF.md

 # 4. Logging

-- You can send your logs to an:
+- We can send your logs to an:
   - Amazon CloudWatch Logs log group - 5 MB per second.
   - Amazon Simple Storage Service (Amazon S3) bucket - 5 minutes interval.
     - Your bucket names for AWS WAF logging must start with `aws-waf-logs-` and can end with any suffix you want.